What is Yoga?

 Neurotypical (NT for short) refers to individuals whose brains and nervous systems receive and process information in the most commonly understood ways.
 While the majority of human beings are considered neurotypical, a neurotypical person can still have neurodivergent traits.
+Some people use the term "neuromajority" in place of neurotypical.
 Neurotypical individuals are all different from one another when comparing their traits, but by definition, the degree of difference between two neurotypical people is less significant than between a neurotypical and a neurodivergent person.

 What is Neurodivergent or ND?

-Neurodivergent (ND for short) refers to individuals whose brain & nervous system works in ways that are very different from a neurotypical person.
+Neurodivergent (ND for short) refers to individuals whose brain & nervous system works in ways that are very different from the neuromajority.
 Neurodivergent folks may be given labels and diagnoses such as Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Bipolar Disorder, Down Syndrome, and Learning Disabilities.

 Often there are also many co-occurring mental and physical phenomena that can be disabling, but neurodivergent ways of being are not a disorder or illness to be cured or fixed.
 This is my personal perspective, as well as one shared by others involved in the Neurodiversity Movement.
 Neurodivergence can emerge later in life as a result of changes to the physical structure of the brain caused by things like traumatic brain injury or lots of psychedelic drugs, and that is different from innate or natural neurodivergence that a person is born with, but no less deserving of the same support and acceptance.